 The farther away from a natural environment our seed starting practice is, the more important is the process.

-If you grow seedlings under grow light they will be more sensitive to natural light.
+If you grow seedlings under grow light, they will be more sensitive to natural light.
 If you grow them at a sunny window, they are to some degree already used to sunshine but still need to get used to the wind and weather.

 Personally I do not like the term hardening off, nor do I do it.
 It is too hard on plants and gardeners.
 But since it is the common term, I use it here to describe the gentle process of bringing out plants.

 Plants want to be outside, feel the sun and the wind.
-It is not hard for them, it’s the natural environment.
+It is not hard for them; it’s the natural environment.

 What can be hard on plants, and often even kills a seedling is when the plant has to get used to everything at once, bright sunlight, wind, and extreme temperature.

-Eventually, a plant will have to face all that but it does not have to happen all at once.
+Eventually, a plant will have to face all that, but it does not have to happen all at once.

-The hardening off in stages is quicker than the traditional way, simply because it is much gentler.
+The hardening off in stages is quicker than the traditional way simply because it is much gentler.

 Let’s see step by step how to do it.

-When to harden off plants
+When to harden off seedlings

-Once the seedling is ready, and the weather conditions are right, it can be transferred to the outside, aka hardened off.
+Once the seedling is ready and the weather conditions are right, it can be transferred to the outside, aka hardened off.
 We talk more about the weather below.

 If you follow our indoor seed starting schedule, you will notice that most plants have a different planting date.
 It all depends on the weather of course.
 But this way we do not have to harden off all the seedlings in one go.
 It is always only one plant category.